thothrex/imperialbattles/README.md

 2. Create a new mysql database
 3. Run the SQL queries in /sql on the new database
 4. Fill out the privateInfo.ini file with the necessary information
+5. Fill out the ServerConfig.ini file
-5. Start the webserver (the easiest way is to go into the XAMPP install folder, then run xampp-control)
+6. Start the webserver (the easiest way is to go into the XAMPP install folder, then run xampp-control)

 ### Prerequisites

 A webserver setup you are comfortable with.
 XAMPP is recommended as it was the development testing environment.
+If you are not using Apache, you will need to convert some files (such as .htaccess) to the format your server supports.

 Your webserver will need to support PHP and a relational database which is supported by PDOs (see http://php.net/manual/en/pdo.drivers.php).

 ## Deployment